Our Fundamental Approach to Corporate Governance

 Board of Directors

-The Board of Directors consists of ten members (including four outside directors and three independent officers).
+The Board of Directors consists of ten members (of whom four are independent outside directors).
 Directors serve a one-year term to clarify management responsibilities for each fiscal year and to build a dynamic and responsive management structure.

-Outside directors comprising corporate managers with extensive knowledge and experience, lawyer with expertise and work experience in the real estate industry, and business manager with professional insights as a certified public accountant and certified tax accountant provide much-needed perspective in deliberation of issues and offer a sound management structure to ensure directors are carrying out their responsibilities appropriately.
+Outside directors comprising corporate managers with extensive knowledge and experience, lawyer with expertise and work experience in the real estate industry, and business manager with professional insights as a certified public accountant and certified tax accountant, and professional expertise in digital and science technology with a wealth of experience and broad insights with respect to technical strategy formulation, new business creation, and large acquisition deals, and business manager with broad insights and wealth of experience through his career at a think tank specialized in the real estate business, as well as years of experience as an officer in business execution at the trust bank provide much-needed perspective in deliberation of issues and offer a sound management structure to ensure directors are carrying out their responsibilities appropriately.

 Establishment of Management Meeting

-To discuss and decide on important management policies and issues, the Management Meeting, composed of five directors and three executive officer and chaired by the Representative Director, is convened as needed (41 times during FY 2019).
+To discuss and decide on important management policies and issues, the Management Meeting, composed of four directors and one executive officer and chaired by the Representative Director, is convened as needed (45 times during FY 2020).

 Audit Committee and Corporate Auditors